Resources & Scholarships for Black Students | EduMed.org

 - Key #1: Take advantage of volunteer opportunities.

-Beef up that application with a long list of volunteer experience.
-This shows that you are a go-getter who is willing to work toward your goals, even if you aren’t getting paid while doing so.
+Working as a volunteer shows that you are a go-getter who is willing to work toward your goals even if you aren’t getting paid to do so.
 Volunteering also shows that you really want to help others. - Key #2: Get good letters of recommendation.

-What others have to say about you holds great weight.
-It details your character, abilities, talents, and essential points of what makes you who you are.
+What others have to say about you holds great weight with scholarship committees by informing them about your character, abilities, talents, and motiviations.
 Look to mentors, teachers, and community leaders who know you well to pen these all-important letters. - Key #3: Use your essay to impress.

-Most applications are rather dry – they are filled with contact information, test scores, transcripts, and the like.
-The essay is where you can really explain who you are and the unique talents you can bring to the world of healthcare. - Key #4: Always get it in well before the deadline.
+Most application data is rather dry, providing contact information, test scores, transcripts, and the like.
+It’s through your application essay that you can really make an impression, showing the selection committee who you are and the unique talents you can bring to the world of healthcare. - Key #4: Always get it in well before the deadline.

-Never wait until the last minute.
-Make sure all application materials are in before the deadline.
-The earlier the better; some scholarship committees will look at applicants on a first-come, first-serve basis. - Key #5: Apply locally.
+Never wait until the last minute to submit your application.
+Some scholarship committees will look at applicants on a first-come, first-serve basis, so your early application can leave an important first impression. - Key #5: Apply locally.

-Though the big national scholarships award a great deal of money, smaller scholarships add up fast.
-Look to scholarships from local organizations that want to help those who are in their immediate area.
+Though the big national scholarships award a great deal of money, smaller scholarships with smaller amounts can add up fast.
+Look to scholarships from local organizations that want to help students in their immediate area.

 College Resources for Black Students

 Before, during, and after college, students should take advantage of every outside resource possible.
-The resources listed below can help Black students connect with others in their field, find mentors, work with individuals who can help them climb the ladder, and prepare them for the rigorous education that awaits.
+The resources listed below can help Black students to:

 Academic & Career